clarus/coq-blog/posts/2015-03-04 Write a script in Coq.md

 which uses the `dpkg` command line tool to compare two versions numbers according to the [Debian ordering](https://www.debian.org/doc/debian-policy/ch-controlfields.html#s-f-Version).
 If you want to test it, the `dpkg` tool should be available on most Linux distribution, even on those which are not based on [Debian](https://www.debian.org/).

-## Render HTML
+## Render the HTML
 We define the HTML rendering in [src/View.v](https://github.com/clarus/repos2web/blob/master/src/View.v).
 The last function is:

     Definition index (packages : FullPackages.t) : LString.t :=
       header ++ title packages ++ table packages ++ footer.

 which pretty-prints a list of packages to HTML.
-This function is pure (no inputs--outputs), because the return type is not `C` of something.
-There is nothing special about the pretty-printing, and we generate the page using the [Bootstrap CSS](http://getbootstrap.com/) to get a nice rendering.
+This function is pure (no inputs--outputs), because the return type is not `C` of something but `LString.t`.
+There is nothing special about the pretty-printing, and we generate the page using the [Bootstrap](http://getbootstrap.com/) CSS framework to get a nice rendering.

 The final `main` function in [src/Main.v](https://github.com/clarus/repos2web/blob/master/src/Main.v) combines the parsing and the rendering to write the output file in `html/index.html`: